What Is A Pt100 Sensor?

 Which Is Better PT100 Or PT1000?

 The choice between PT100 and PT1000 depends on the specific application requirements.
 PT1000 sensors have a higher nominal resistance (1000 ohms at 0°C) compared to PT100 sensors (100 ohms at 0°C), making them less susceptible to lead resistance effects.
 PT1000 sensors also typically offer higher resolution and are more suitable for applications where long cable lengths are involved.
-However, PT100 sensors are more commonly used in industrial applications due to their standardized calibration and wider availability.
+However, PT100 sensors are more commonly used in industrial applications due to their standardised calibration and wider availability.

 What Is The Difference Between RTD And PT100?